What Happens When You Get Whiplash in a Car Accident?

 While many people think of whiplash as a minor injury, it can lead to significant complications in some cases.
 Moreover, the violent head movement that causes whiplash can also cause more serious injuries such as damage to the spinal cord or traumatic brain injury.
 Even if you didn’t hit your head on anything, your brain may have hit the inside of your skull, and that’s enough to cause a concussion.

 It's also why you need an experienced attorney on your side as soon as possible after a car accident.
 We can investigate and get to the bottom of what happened to you to hold the at-fault driver accountable.
 Just as importantly, we know how to make the case for the full amount of damages (financial compensation) you deserve for your whiplash injury and any other injuries you may have sustained in the same crash.
 You only get one chance to get compensation for the full, long-term cost of your injury, so it’s important to take your case seriously right from the start.
+We will handle settlement negotiations on your behalf and won’t hesitate to file a lawsuit if necessary.

 Click here to download a printable PDF version of this article.